project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

     psi = np.zeros([num_psi, num_states], dtype="complex128")
     P = np.zeros([num_psi, num_states])

-    # If we add a list of basis states then psi will be transformed into that state before the
+    # If we add a list of basis states as the second argument then psi will be transformed into that basis before the
     # probabilities are calculated
     if basis is None:
         for i, state in enumerate(states):